-- First the control unit must switch to a new field pair before it switches off the previously active one. - A maximum of two field pairs are active.

-For high divinity them only active if it is collected high. - Each field pair is then only active if it is selected by the control unit. - The changeover time starts when the second field pair is connected.
+- First the control unit must switch to a new field pair before it switches off the previously active one. - · A maximum of two field pairs are active. - Each field pair is then only active if it is selected by the control unit. - The changeover time starts when the second field pair is connected.
 When the changeover time has expired, only one field pair should still be active. - The changeover time is specified with the configuration and diagnostics software (see chapter 9.4.4 "Creating and configuring protective/warning field pairs").